 Frederik VI’s Room (room 16)

-Frederik VI was Christian VII's son, and from 1784 he ruled in his father's place.
-Frederik VI was thus king in practice long before he became king in name.
+Frederik VI was the son of Christian VII, and from 1784, he ruled in his father’s stead.
+Thus, Frederik VI was the de facto King long before he officially took to the throne.

-Frederik VI never lived here at Rosenborg and therefore never used this room.
-The room, like Frederik V's Cabinet and Christian VII's Hall, was furnished by Johannes Wiedewelt in 1782-1784 for the Royal Coin and Medal Collection.
-It was only when Rosenborg Castle was converted into a museum in the mid-1800s that it was decided to gather art and objects from Frederik VI's reign in this room, hence the name Frederik VI's Room.
+Frederik VI never stayed here at Rosenborg Castle, so he never used this room.
+Like Frederik V’s Room and Christian VII’s Room, it was decorated by Johannes Wiedewelt in 1782–1784 to house the Royal Coin and Medal Collection.
+It was not until the castle was converted into a museum, during the mid-19th century, that this room was decorated with art and objects from the reign of Frederik VI and named it Frederik VI’s Room.

-The furniture and craftsmanship in the room are characterized by the so-called Empire style, a particular neoclassical style that developed in France after the French Revolution (1789-1799).
-The inspiration during the heyday of the Empire style was the Roman imperial period, in contrast to the neoclassical Louis Seize style, which had its models in ancient Greece and ancient Egypt.
+The furniture and artisanal objects in this room are in the so-called Empire style: a particular neoclassical style that developed in France after the French Revolution (1789–1799).
+At the height of the Empire period, the source of inspiration was the period of the ancient Roman Empire, in contrast to the neoclassical Louis Seize style, which found its ideals in ancient Greece and Egypt.

 Objects in the room